peblopadro/Spotify/README.md

 **Prepare Data**

-Given certain names having different characters from the english alhabet, either from artists as well as songs (e.g. Beyonc**è**), using pandas's 'read_csv' default `utf-8` encoding will show errors.
-It is shown in the notebook solutions to properly download it with the right encoding.
+Given certain names having different characters from the english alhabet, either from artists as well as songs (e.g. Beyonc**è**), using pandas's `read_csv` default **utf-8** encoding will show errors.
+In the notebook, it is shown a solution to properly download it with the right encoding.

 The data contains 12 features, including Beats-per-minute (the tempo of the song), Popularity score (based on Billboard rankings), Energy (i.e. the higher the score, the more energetic), a Danceability (the higher the score, the easier it is to dance to this song), “Speach-iness” (the higher the score the more spoken word the song contains), among others.

-Also an analysis of shape, number of features and data samples, missing values and proper formating of the features was performed.
+Also an analysis of missing values and proper formating of the features was performed.

 **Evaluation & Findings**